rizalierodel-sudo/CCM101-rrodel/Laboratory-01-Welcome-to-the-Cloud/about-me.md

 # About Me

-## Name

-Rizalie Rodel

-## Course

-BSIT

-## About Me

-I am a BSIT student who is interested in learning about cloud computing, Linux, and different technologies.
-I want to improve my technical skills and gain more experience in using cloud platforms.
+My name is Rizalie Rodel.
+I am a student currently studying Information Technology.
+I am learning about Cloud Computing, Linux, and GitHub.